-To work at MI5, you need to be a British citizen, and you will need a real passion for admin.
-We do have a strict drugs policy, so once you start your application, you must not take any recreational drugs and you will need to declare your previous drug usage at a relevant stage.
+To work at MI5, you need to be a British citizen and you’ll need a real passion for the role.
+We do have a strict drugs policy, so once you start your application, you can’t take any recreational drugs and you’ll need to declare your previous drug usage during the recruitment process.

 How do I apply?

 If you click the link below, you’ll start your application.
 You can find out more about our recruitment process further down this page.

 The recruitment process for this role is outlined below (in order):